yokecd/docs/src/content/docs/Concepts/flights.md

 The second format, a list of resources, is the most common type of flight output.
 This represents the set of resources associated with your release.

 The third format, a list of lists of resources, still constitutes a single release, but the resources are applied in stages.
 This is useful for dependencies within a release.
-For example, if resource B depends on resource A being present in the cluster, we can deploy A in an earlier stage before B. Internally, a flat list of resources is treated as a list of lists where each inner list contains a single resource, representing a single deployment stage.
+For example, if resource B depends on resource A being present in the cluster, we can deploy A in an earlier stage before B. Internally, a flat list of resources is treated as a list of lists of length one: a deployment with a single stage.

 Common use cases for staged releases include, but are not limited to: